 Hallmark Channel Christmas Vacation

-Cynthia (Susie Abromeit) and Steve Faber (Dillon Casey) have been married less than a year and are looking forwards to spending their first Christmas together as a married couple.
+Cynthia (Susie Abromeit - Snow Bride) and Steve Faber (Dillon Casey - Too Young to Marry) have been married for less than a year and are looking forwards to spending their first Christmas together as a married couple.
 On top of that both Cynthia and Steve's families are coming to spend Christmas with them.
 But whilst they have their lives planned out with a baby 5 years down the line and Steve making partner at the company things don't go to plan as Cynthia learns she is pregnant and Steve gets fired just 3 days before Christmas.
-Things get complicated as arriving relatives prevent them from telling each other what has happened and then it becomes all about getting through Christmas.
+Things get even more messy as arriving relatives prevent them from telling each other what has happened and then it becomes all about getting through Christmas.

 As such there is a very obvious side to "A Perfect Christmas" from tensions between Cynthia and her mother-in-law to Cynthia and Steve never getting a moment to tell each other what is going on even when they go to.
 Throw in Steve's brother being run ragged by his kids and a lot of other accidents, mishaps and comedy scrapes and it clearly fits into the break neck speed light entertainment group of Christmas movies.
 In fact the speed of "A Perfect Christmas" plays in its favour as it means you never spend too long focusing on the text book nature of the characters or mishaps which fill the movie.